m0rtyn/11ty-blog/src/posts/[WIP] My moving from Notion to Dendron.md

 ---
-title: '[WIP] My moving from Notion to Dendron'
+title: 'My moving from Notion to...'
 Created: October 2, 2022 11:26 AM
-description: 'A living working paper on the hardest goal of the year'
+description: 'A living working paper on the hardest goal of the 2022 year'
 Featured: No
 Last Updated: January 8, 2023 2:23 PM
 published: true